There are times when your hair looks just perfect, without you doing anything special.

 What’s the Difference?
-Hair Clay vs. Pomade vs. Paste vs. Gel
+Hair Clay vs Pomade vs Paste vs Gel

 So, what on earth is the difference between other styling hair products like clay pomade, paste and gel?

-Pomades are a styling product that helps style and hold the hair in a neat, slick manner while giving it a high shine finish.
+Pomades are a styling product that help style and hold the hair in a neat, slick manner while giving it a high shine finish.

-A benefit of pomade over something like a styling gel is that it won’t leave your hair dry and crunchy once it sets, meaning you can continue to style repeatedly throughout the day.
+A benefit of a clay pomade over something like a styling gel is that it won’t leave your hair dry and crunchy once it sets, meaning you can continue to style repeatedly throughout the day.

 Pomades are either oil-based or water-based.
 Oil-based are composed of grease or petroleum, which are incredibly difficult to wash out and likely to strip your hair and skin of good, natural oils.